 3. Lenticular Galaxies (Hubble S0/ES, Yerkes Ep)

 Lenticular galaxies are some sort of transitional state between spiral and elliptical galaxies.
-They can be the product of mergers, aging spirals (flocculent spirals might be part of a transition towards lenticular shapes), or other, unknown phenomena.
+The exact process that creates lenticular galaxies remains a topic of debate among astronomers.
+Some theories suggest they may evolve from spiral galaxies that have undergone specific processes, such as gravitational interactions with other galaxies or the loss of interstellar matter, which deplete their star-forming gas.
+Others propose that they might be the result of a merger between galaxies, leading to a reshuffling of stars and the gas being used up or expelled.
 Lenticular galaxies can get spectacularly large, much like giant ellipticals, and are easily mistaken for elliptical galaxies.
 Lenticular galaxies may still have bluish disks but are not undergoing significant star formation and lack prominent H-II star-forming regions.

 Lenticular galaxies you can see in a telescope